-Glaucoma Research Foundation President and CEO, Thomas M. Brunner, reports on the state of glaucoma research from the 2018 ARVO meeting that took place this year in Honolulu.
-ARVO is the annual meeting of the Association for Research in Vision and Ophthalmology.
+Glaucoma Research Foundation President and CEO, Thomas M. Brunner, reports on the state of glaucoma research in 2018.

 Each year I attend ARVO to learn about the latest glaucoma research and connect with our friends and supporters.
 Each year I come away excited about the potential to make a real difference in glaucoma research.

 This year was no exception.
 What made it so exciting was the progress in understanding the genetics of glaucoma and eye disease, and translating that knowledge into treatments to prevent blindness.
 Following is a brief recap of some of the highlights of the meeting.

 Gene Therapy Now FDA Cleared for a Blinding Childhood Disease

 The first evening at ARVO got things off to a great start.
 I attended a dinner/symposia on gene therapy sponsored by Spark Therapeutics.
 They developed the first FDA-cleared gene therapy for human use.
 It’s really a proof of principle, and it’s for a blinding childhood disease, Leber’s Congenital Amaurosis or LCA.
 It’s a single injection into the eye which inserts a missing gene that then provides a protein essential for vision.
 Children born without the gene gradually lose their vision and are blind by the time they’re teenagers.
 After injection, vision is restored and preserved.

 The opportunity for glaucoma is to create a gene therapy for congenital and childhood glaucoma.
 These are also single gene diseases which can be screened for, and might yield to gene therapy.
 As we learn more about the genetics of glaucoma, the opportunities for gene therapy seem huge.